 Conners CBRS – Teacher

-Conners CBRS – Self-Report
+Conners CBRS – Self

 Conners CBRS Clinical Index (CI)

-Available as part of the Conners CBRS or as a separate standalone form, the Conners CI is useful as a quick screening and pre-evaluation instrument to see if further evaluation is warranted in one of the following areas: Disruptive Behaviour Disorders, Mood Disorders, Anxiety Disorders, Learning and Language Disorders, and ADHD.
+Available as part of the Conners CBRS or as a separate standalone report, the Conners CI is useful as a quick screening and pre-evaluation instrument to see if further evaluation is warranted in one of the following areas: Disruptive Behaviour Disorders, Mood Disorders, Anxiety Disorders, Learning and Language Disorders, and ADHD.
 The Conners CI can also assist in planning and monitoring treatment/intervention.

 C. Keith Conners, PhD.